zekker6/external-dns-provider-adguard/readme.md

 This provider implementation is based on using AdguardHome [filtering rules](https://adguard-dns.io/kb/general/dns-filtering-syntax/).
 It takes ownership only for rules which are created by this provider, so existing rules are not touched.

+### Compatibility

+This plugin was tested with AdguardHome up to v0.107.54 and ExternalDNS v0.15.0.

 ## Setting up ExternalDNS for AdguardHome

 This tutorial describes how to setup ExternalDNS for usage within a Kubernetes cluster using AdguardHome.